Procedure: Work health and safety legal and other requirements

 - This procedure applies to all activities conducted on or on behalf of the University with the potential to impact on work health and safety.
 ‘Other requirements’ refer to a range of matters including standards, codes of practice and the self insurance framework that impact on or influence WHS in the business.

-- The procedure describes how the University will:
+- The procedure describes how the University:

 Identifying WHS legal and other requirements